amir-arad/node-red-countdown/README.md

 Stop Timer for node-red
 ----------------------------

 Sends the `msg` through the first output after the set timer duration.
-If a new `msg` is received before the timer has ended, it will replace the existing `msg` and the timer will be restarted, unless the new `msg` has a payload of `stop` or `STOP`, in which case it will stop the timer.
+If a new `msg` is received before the timer has ended, it will replace the existing `msg` and the timer will be restarted.
+If the new `msg` has a payload of `stop` (case insensitive) it will stop the timer.
+If the new `msg` has a `msg.duration` property set to a non-zero numeric value, the timer will reset overriding the configured duration value.
+You can also set a `msg.units` property to one of `Millisecond`, `Second`, `Minute`, or `Hour` (case insenstive) to override the configured units of the duration timer.

 The second output allows you to send an additional payload of a number, string or boolean.
 If the timer is stopped, the second output will automatically send a payload of `stopped`.

 This is like the built in delay function of node-red, but with the ability to not only restart the timer, but to stop it as well.